danielsada/danielsada.tech/content/blog/cloud-services-dos.md

 ![](/images/blog/cloud/nn1-2.png)

 Finally, we have a set of automated checks that we end up verifying until our rollout is complete.
-If you want to be *really really* careful, you can also keep your N deployment "forever" for a quick rollback given a bad regresion.
+If you want to be *really really* careful, you can also keep your N deployment "forever" for a quick rollback given a bad regression.

 ![](/images/blog/cloud/nn1-3.png)